microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 ## Exercise: Create a New SaaS Offer

-In this exercise you will create a new SaaS offer in Partner Center and fill in information needed to publish it.
+In this exercise, you will create a new SaaS offer in Partner Center and fill in the information needed to publish it.

 ### Create a new SaaS offer

-1. From the Home page of [Partner Center](https://partner.microsoft.com/dashboard/home) click the **Marketplace offers** button.
+1. From the Home page of [Partner Center](https://partner.microsoft.com/dashboard/home) click the **Commercial Marketplace** button.
-1. Click the **+ New offer** dropdown and select **Software as a Service**.
+1. Click the **+ New offer** button and at the dropdown and select **Software as a Service**.
 1. Give your new offer an **Offer ID** and **Offer alias**.
 Although you are free to use whatever values you like, we will be using the following in this lab for reference.
     1. Offer ID: **saas-workshop**
     1. Offer alias **SaaS Workshop**